kurko/flying/README.markdown

     ruby flying.rb

-Whenever one of those two sites gets offline, it will warn you and stop monitoring.
+Whenever one of those two sites gets offline, Flying will warn you and stop monitoring.

 ###Goal of the project